lioneltrs/goNCommand/README.md

 ```
 ./goGPilots
 ```
-or ./goAoF3 or ./goML or ./goNM or ./goCS or ./goSengoku or ./goSuperS or ./goLB2
+or ./goAoF3 or ./goML or ./goNM or ./goCS or ./goSengoku or ./goSuperS or ./goLB2 or ./goRA or ./goSS4_a or /goLR.

-You should get a ncommand.zip file (or gpilots.zip, or aof3.zip, or maglord.zip, or ninjamas.zip, or crsword.zip, or sengoku.zip, or ssideki.zip, or  lastbld2.zip) in the directory where the script is.
+You should get a ncommand.zip file (or gpilots.zip, or aof3.zip, or maglord.zip, or ninjamas.zip, or crsword.zip, or sengoku.zip, or ssideki.zip, or  lastbld2.zip, or roboarmy.zip, or samsho4.zip, or lresort.zip) in the directory where the script is.

 ## Background and information
 The C code ss_unswizzle.c was written by ark (the script goNCommand links to the original post where I found it).